AlexJReid/blog/content/posts/local-api/index.md

     -grpc-addr remote-consul-patch-in...tailscale.net:8502
 ```

-To abstract things, a tool that provisions _patch in_ agents on demand with associated configuration would be straightforward to implement.
+To abstract things, a tool that provisions _patch in_ agents on demand (perhaps on something like AWS Fargate) with associated configuration would be straightforward to implement.
 This could make _patching in_ a very simple process.
 It might look like this:

 ```
 $ patch-in -env test-1 -service message -port 5001